-The Outdoor Academy is an accredited, academic semester school for 10th and select 11th graders.
-Accreditation with the Southern Association of Colleges and Schools (SACS) certifies that the school meets curricular and institutional standards of excellence and that credits earned are honored at secondary schools and colleges throughout the country.
-Students who have attended the program have later enrolled at prestigious colleges and universities, including Bates, Bowdoin, Brown, Cal Tech, Cambridge, Colorado College, Columbia, Cornell, Dartmouth, Davidson, Duke, Harvard, Middlebury, Oberlin, Princeton, Reed, Smith, Stanford, Swarthmore, University of Pennsylvania, University of Virginia, Wellesley, Wesleyan, and Yale.
+Our school's accreditation through Cognia certifies that the academic program meets curricular and institutional standards of excellence and that credits earned are honored at secondary schools and colleges across the country.
+Students who have attended OA have later enrolled at many prestigious colleges and universities.
+These include Bates, Bowdoin, Brown, Cal Tech, Cambridge, Colorado College, Columbia, Cornell, Dartmouth, Davidson, Duke, Harvard, Middlebury, Oberlin, Princeton, Smith, Stanford, Swarthmore, University of Pennsylvania, University of Virginia, Wellesley, Wesleyan, and Yale.

 Our environmental education curriculum empowers students to find their place in the world, create practical and sustainable solutions, and effect positive change.
 The Outdoor Academy explores its setting in the beautiful Blue Ridge Mountains of Western North Carolina.
-Classes in English, mathematics, science, history, environmental studies, second languages, and crafts are taught both in the classroom and in the forest.
-Our outdoor program teaches camp skills, backpacking, canoeing, and rock climbing as a vehicle for leadership development and promotion of a deeper appreciation for the natural world.
+Classes in English, mathematics, science, history, language, and crafts are taught both in the classroom and in the forest.
+Our outdoor program teaches camp skills, backpacking, canoeing, and rock climbing as a vehicle for leadership and team development and promotion of a deeper appreciation for the natural world.
 Our unique regional biome is our primary classroom and provides the solid ground from which all of our work grows.